 The grove is a popular destination for first-time visitors to the park and is highly recommended by a lot of guidebooks.
-Be aware, though, that you'll spend half a day getting there and back, and in return you'll only get about 10 minutes of hiking through the big trees.
+Be aware, though, that you’ll spend half a day getting there and back, and in return you’ll only get about 10 minutes of hiking through the big trees.
 If you only have a day to see the redwoods, unless you have a special interest in the Tall Trees Grove it would make a whole lot more sense to hike, say, the Boy Scout Tree Trail or the Prairie Creek Trail, both of which have much more impressive scenery and are also much easier to reach.
-If you plan to spend two or more days in the redwoods, though, the Tall Trees Grove might be worthwhile since it's refreshingly different from the other big-tree groves.
+If you plan to spend two or more days in the redwoods, the Tall Trees Grove might be worthwhile since it’s refreshingly different from the other big-tree groves.

-If you're visiting in the summer and don't mind wading through Redwood Creek, consider the Emerald Ridge and Tall Trees Loop, which is a really enjoyable variation of this hike and a nice change of pace if you've been doing a lot of hiking under the redwood canopy.
+If you're visiting in the summer and don't mind wading through Redwood Creek, consider the Emerald Ridge and Tall Trees Loop, which is a really enjoyable variation of this hike and a nice change of pace from the other redwood trails.

 To reach the grove, drive up Bald Hills Road; just past the Redwood Creek overlook, look for the Tall Trees access road.
-You have to get out of your car to unlock a gate which happens to be in the most mosquito-infested spot in the entire park.
-The six-mile-long "C-Line" dirt road descends through logged woodlands, ending at a trailhead parking lot.
+You have to get out of your car to unlock a gate, which happens to be in the most mosquito-infested spot in the entire park.
+From there the six-mile-long "C-Line" dirt road descends through logged woodlands to a trailhead parking lot.
 The road is generally in good condition with the exception of some potholes.